Odisha coronavirus update: Tally jumps to 254,662 with 2,423 fresh cases

 -

-surged to 2,54,662 on Monday as 2,423 people tested positive for the virus, while 18 more fatalities pushed the death toll to 1,040, a health official said.
+Odisha's COVID-19 tally surged to 2,54,662 on Monday as 2,423 more people tested positive for the virus, while 18 fresh fatalities pushed the death toll to 1,040, a health official said.

-The state's quarantine centres reported 1,417 infections and the remaining cases were detected during contact tracing.
+The state also registered the recovery of 2,577 patients taking the total number of cured people to 2.30,192, which is 90.39 per cent of the caseload.

-Khurda district, comprising state capital Bhubaneswar, recorded 359 new cases followed by Angul (229) and Sundergarh (195).
+Khurda district, under which state capital Bhubaneswar falls, recorded the highest new cases - 359.
+It is followed by Angul (229) and Sundergarh (195) districts.

 "Regret to inform the demise of eighteen #COVID19 positive patients while under treatment in hospitals," the Health and Family Welfare Department said on Twitter.

-Cuttack registered four deaths, while the other fatalities were reported from Balasore, Khurda, Jajpur, Sundergarh, Jagatsinghpur, Mayurbhanj, Nabarangpur and Puri ditricts, the official said.
+Of the 18 deaths, Cuttack registered four, while Balasore and Khurda reported three each.
+The remaining fatalities were recorded in six other districts, the official said.

-Ganjam district alone has so far accounted for 222 deaths, followed by Khurda (176) and Cuttack (88).
+Ganjam district has accounted for a total of 222 deaths, followed by Khurda (176) and Cuttack (88).

-As many as 53 other COVID-19 patients have also lost their lives, but the cause of their deaths were due to other reasons, he said.
+As many as 53 other COVID-19 patients have also lost their lives, but the cause of their deaths was due to other reasons, he said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)